maximxlss/writeups/content/field_of_wonders/writeup.md

 > This means there is one additional fixed coefficient, equal to $\text{AAD len}\,||\,\text{CT len}$.

 ### Constructing polynomials with constraints on the coefficients

+> [!TLDR]- TLDR
+> - First do normal interpolation then find a polynomial to add with zeros at the important points.
+> - Enumerating polynomials with given zeros is easily formulated as a matrix-vector multiplication.
+> - Find a polynomial with some exactly matching coefficients with normal linear algebra.
+> - Find a polynomial to add to this one with close to needed coefficients with a lattice CVP algorithm.

 Let's formalize the problem.
 Let's assume we already have a polynomial $p(x)$ (`base_poly` in code, which we get from the simple interpolation) and a set of points $\{x_i\}$ (`points` in code), and we want to _modify_ the polynomial to make it fit the constraints while not changing it's value at each $x_i$.

 Let's then formulate it like this: find a polynomial $d(x)$ such that $d(x_i)=0$ for each point and $p(x) + d(x)$ satisfies the constraints.
 Obviously, $p(x) + d(x)$ matches $p(x)$ at the points $\{x_i\}$.